jodystabarinial/Private_Chat/README.md

    - ***New*** graphical interface 🛠️
    - You can now start a chat with anyone you want!! 💬
-   - Messages in the database are encrypted and decrypted once they reach the recipient 🔒 (still needs to be perfected)
+   - Messages in the database are encrypted and decrypted (AES) once they reach the recipient 🔒 (still needs to be perfected)
    - When you disconnect or close the form, everything (messages, IDs, etc.) is completely deleted from the server (As long as one of the two disconnects) 🛡️

 ***minor bug fixes*** 👾